chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 https://auth.chainguard.dev/authorize?access_type=online&client_id=<RELEVANT ID HERE>
 ```

 This will trigger a page to open on your default web browser.
-If this does not occur, you can copy the full URL on your terminal output, and paste it into a browser address bar.
+If this does not occur, you can copy the full URL on your terminal output and paste it in to a browser address bar.

 At this point, your browser will display a login page similar to the following.